 Although it may seem like rabbits disappear during winter, they don’t.
 Wild rabbits usually dig burrows in the ground or use thick shrubs to build nests to survive in winter.
 Those that cannot dig their holes often look for abandoned burrows, which they turn their homes during winter.

 These burrows are essential in keeping them warm and protecting them from harsh winter elements and predators.

 Diet during winter

 Like many other wild mammals in seasonal environments, rabbits are somewhat limited during winter.
-Rabbits are 100% herbivorous, and much of the vegetation they eat during warmer seasons are either covered in snow or gone during winter.
+Rabbits are 100% herbivorous, and much of the vegetation they eat during warmer seasons is either covered in snow or gone during winter.

 During such times, wild rabbits will gnaw and chew on the bark of trees and small woody plants.
-They will also move closer to nearby urban areas to scavenge for grains that are blown from nearby agricultural fields.
+They will also move closer to nearby urban areas to scavenge for grains blown from nearby agricultural fields.

 Even though we’ve mentioned that rabbits are strictly herbivorous, they can sometimes resort to eating their feces and small insects if the situation becomes worse.